yairzaf/SemantiCLI/README.md

-# semanticli
+# SemantiCLI

-A command line tool using Python's argparse.
+Semantic search in the command line.

 ## Installation